Search Our Site

 Search the Catalog

 Author Archives: dphillips

-Allison Palmgren is the Technology Librarian at the Morrill Memorial Library in Norwood, Massachusetts.
-Read Allison’s column in the September 3, 2015 edition of the Norwood Transcript and Bulletin.
+Charlotte Canelli is the library director of the Morrill Memorial Library in Norwood, Massachusetts.
+Read Charlotte’s column in the October 22, 2015 issue of the Norwood Transcript and Bulletin.

 This past summer, Gerry and I were very happy guests at a wedding in Salem, Massachusetts.
 It was a gorgeous weekend.
 A large tent overlooked Hawthorne Cove and the Salem Harbor beyond to the east.
 The lucky couple hosted their wedding day reception at the House of Seven Gables.
 The water sparkled with hundreds of sailboats.
 One of those boats was the venue of the actual marriage ceremony where the bride and groom tied a nautical knot in an intimate gathering of six. (more…)